ufrgs-hyman/meican/docs/guide/upgrade.md

 Perform every step detailed from option 2 of the [Migration guide](https://github.com/ufrgs-hyman/meican/blob/master/docs/guide/migration.md).
 But, there are some exceptions:
 - In the step 2.4 you must download the 3.x version, instead of the your current 2.x version.
 - Backup and creation of database is not required, because this is not a migration and in the new version installation the database will be upgraded.
-Nevertheless, is always recommended and mandatory have a backup for security.
+Nevertheless, is always recommended have a backup for security.

 After that, are required some steps to enable the Monitoring module.
 If you are not interested in this module, your upgrade is done.